DYA13/Star-Wars/README.md

         - HTML - Is used to build the structure of the pages.
         - CSS - Is used to style the pages
-        - Google Fonts and Icons - Is used to implement the icons and the fonts on the page
+        - Google Fonts - Is used to implement the icons and the fonts on the page
         - JavaScript - Functionality of the website includes, click events and search.
         - API (https://swapi.dev/)